Facebook Instagram Pinterest

 Windhoek

-When you’re all cheetah’d out, it’s time to head back to Windhoek for your flight home tomorrow.
+When you’re all cheetah’d out, it’s time to close out your Namibia itinerary: head back to Windhoek for your flight home tomorrow.
 From the Cheetah Conservation Fund, allow at least 3.5 hours to get to the capital.

 I’m going to recommend the same hotel I did at the beginning of this itinerary, The Weinberg Windhoek.
 It’s the most convenient, location-wise, for a comfortable trip to the airport tomorrow.
 Plus, since you’ll probably be arriving hungry as a hippo, you’ll be happy to have all the Weinberg’s restaurants to choose from.